20 Aug What’s Your Secret

-When people learn that I’m almost 79 years of age, the most common response is, “What’s your secret?”
+When people learn that I’m 80 years of age, a common response is, “What’s your secret?”
 I have come to discover that for most people, asking this question is largely social repartee rather than an honest interest.
 This is mostly due to the fact that if someone really hears what I have to say, it may require looking at one’s life in an honest manner.

 Assuming that you want to know what my secrets are, here are my answers: